-If you as the Purchaser believe that you have a claim under this Warranty or the Statutory Warranty you must first send written notice of the defect immediately after you discover it (but not later than the date on which this Warranty or the Statutory Warranty on the item, whichever is later, expires) to the Builder's Customer Service Office.
+If you as the Purchaser believe that you have a claim under this Warranty you must first send written notice of the defect immediately after you discover it (but not later than the date on which the Warranty on the item expires) to the Builder's Customer Service Office.
 That address is:

 Once you have sent this written notice to the Builder's Customer Service Office, the Builder has thirty (30) days in which to respond.
-You must make yourself and your New Home available to the Builder for inspection at a mutually agreeable time during normal business hours during this thirty (30) day period.
+You must make yourself and your Home available to the Builder for inspection at a mutually agreeable time during normal business hours during this thirty (30) day period.

-If you believe that you have not been able to obtain satisfactory performance of the Builder's obligations under this Warranty or Statutory Warranty within thirty (30) days of sending your initial notice, you must next send a copy of the notice you sent to the Builder's Customer Service Office to the Builder's corporate headquarters.
+If you believe that you have not been able to obtain satisfactory performance of the Builder's obligations under this Warranty within thirty (30) days of sending your initial notice, you must next send a copy of the notice you sent to the Builder's Customer Service Office to the Builder's corporate headquarters.
 That address is: